 5. Are you team-capable and resilient?

 Resilience is just as much an idiom as team spirit.
-On the latter: "In our team, humor is never too short, helpfulness is capitalized, criticality is a sign of maturity, respect and respect for achievement and people and a good deal of enthusiasm for goals and tasks is a must, which distinguishes the team and it expected from you ".
+On the latter: "In our team, humor is never too short, helpfulness is a top priority, critical thinking is a sign of maturity, respect and respect for achievement and people and a good deal of enthusiasm for goals and tasks is a must, which distinguishes the team and so too expected from you ".
 Or: In a video on the career website, the team introduces itself briefly.

 6. Do you expect geniuses?